-An array consisting of four velocity moorings has been installed at the Brazilian continental slope along 11°S from 2000-2004 and since 2013, measuring the shallow and deep western boundary current (Hummels et al., 2015; Schott et al., 2005).
+An array consisting of four velocity moorings has been installed at the Brazilian continental slope along 11°S from 2000 to 2004 and since 2013, measuring the shallow and DWBC (Schott et al., 2005; Hummels et al., 2015).
 A single mooring was also deployed to observe the Angola Current.
 The mooring consists of an ADCP covering the upper 500 m at 11°S, 13°E and has been recording data since 2013, showing a weak and highly variable southward flow of the Angola Current (Kopte et al., 2018).
 In addition to the boundary current arrays at 11°S, pressure-equipped inverted echo sounders have been deployed at 300 and 500 m on the continental margins on each side of the basin since 2013 to enable comprehensive AMOC estimates at this latitude.
-Since 2000, a mooring array has been maintained at 16°N that includes velocity measurements covering the deep western boundary current east of Guadeloupe and additional geostrophic moorings measuring the deep flow between the continental slope and the mid-Atlantic ridge (Send et al., 2011; Frajka-Williams et al., 2018).
+Since 2000, a mooring array has been maintained at 16°N that includes velocity measurements covering the DWBC east of Guadeloupe and additional geostrophic moorings measuring the deep flow between the continental slope and the mid-Atlantic ridge (Send et al., 2011; Frajka-Williams et al., 2018).
 The 16°N and 11°S arrays contribute to the AMOC observing system and can be used to investigate links between the subtropical North Atlantic array at 26.5°N (RAPID/MOCHA/WBTS) and the South Atlantic array at 34.5°S (SAMBA).
 Figure 10 shows the locations of the boundary current arrays.